TorchLean

 • Nodes store parents, an op tag OpKind, and a declared outShape.

-• TorchLean intentionally keeps values/parameters out of the graph, because different backends want different parameter stores.
+• TorchLean keeps values/parameters out of the graph, because different backends want different parameter stores.

 ParamStore is a minimal, backend-friendly store of payloads keyed by node id: